Engrima18/CosmicSplines/README.md

 <img src="https://github.com/Engrima18/CosmicSplines/assets/93355495/e10207f8-8b2e-4d7b-bab6-3407237e53e0" align="right">

-The map above was taken by the Wilkinson Microwave Anisotropy Probe (WMAP) and shows differences across the sky in the temperature of the cosmic microwave background (CMB), the radiant heat remaining from the Big Bang.
+The map next was taken by the Wilkinson Microwave Anisotropy Probe (WMAP) and shows differences across the sky in the temperature of the cosmic microwave background (CMB), the radiant heat remaining from the Big Bang.
 The average temperature is 2.73 degrees above absolute zero but the temperature is not constant across the sky.
 The fluctuations in the temperature map provide information about the early universe.
 Indeed, as the universe expanded, there was a tug of war